top of page

 Spider-Man Battle for NY GBA

-Spider-Man: Battle for New York for Nintendo Game Boy Advance
+Spider-Man: Battle for New York on Nintendo Game Boy Advance

 I don't think anyone has ever wanted to play as Ultimate Green Goblin.
 It has clunky controls and runs poorly.
-The levels are dragged out in the beginning, then suddenly rushed as they got closer to the deadline.
+The levels are dragged out in the beginning, then suddenly rushed, clearly as the deadline approached.
+It's really disappointing after Ultimate Spider-Man.

 Release: Nov 14, 2006